PasaOpasen/geneticalgorithm2/README.md

 # Installation

-Install this package with standard dependencies to use the entire functional.
+Install this package with standard light dependencies to use the base functional.
 ```
 pip install geneticalgorithm2
 ```

-Install this package with full dependencies to use all provided functional.
+Install this package with full dependencies to use all provided functional including plotting and built-in parallelism tools.

 ```
 pip install geneticalgorithm2[full]